2023-10-05 09:10:00

 What are the topics you cover in your new songs?
 For example, on the last album a big theme was that you, David, became a father.

 David Howard: On the last album it was actually becoming a father and the feelings associated with it that created a good strand of songs.
 The other strand was a strong introspective.
 The texts often resembled a kind of inner monologue, a contemplation, which were certainly also influenced by the external circumstances at the time – pandemic, lockdowns, etc. Now it’s more of an outward turn.
 Many of the songs on the new album are love songs in the broadest sense.
-You could say the songs are little odes to the people who are around me and accompany me.
-The song “Little to Nothing,” for example, is about a friend who died very young.
+You might say the songs are little odes to the people who are around me and accompany me.
+The song “Little to Nothing,” for example, is regarding a friend who died very young.
 That was a long time ago, but it’s something that’s come back up.
-Other songs are also simply about romantic love, such as my relationship with my girlfriend.
+Other songs are also simply regarding romantic love, such as my relationship with my girlfriend.
 And these themes, in turn, of course also had an influence on the music and the colorful sound of the album.

 When it comes to developing the songs, how much, David, do you actually listen to the band and their input.
 How can you imagine that?